‘They’ll Do It Again’ Senator Marco Rubio Says To ‘Face The Nation’ On Russian Meddling In The 2016 Election

 “The Russians interfered in our election,” Rubio said.
 “Not only that, but I do believe they’ll do so again in the future.
 I’ve been warning consistently that I believe they’ll do this again.”

-He added “I think they’ve learned from 2016 methods, and different tactics that I believe they’ll utilize again, when it’s in ’18, ’20 or ’22, but they’ll do it again and they’ll be better at it.”
+He added, “I think they’ve learned from 2016 methods, and different tactics that I believe they’ll utilize again, when it’s in ’18, ’20 or ’22, but they’ll do it again and they’ll be better at it.”

 Rubio believes that it is important for the U.S. and Russia to have an amicable relationship, but cautions against Putin’s ulterior motives.